CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

-SmartSim, the infrastructure library, is used here to launch both the database and the simulation locally, but in seperate processes.
+SmartSim, the infrastructure library, is used here to launch both the database and the simulation locally, but in separate processes.
 The example is designed to run on laptops, so the local launcher is used.

-First the necessary libraries are imported and and `Experiment` instance is created.
+First the necessary libraries are imported and an `Experiment` instance is created.
-Also defined is an `Orchestrator` which is the refrence to the in-memory database to be launched and used to stage data between the simulation and analysis code.
+Also defined is an `Orchestrator` which is the reference to the in-memory database to be launched and used to stage data between the simulation and analysis code.

 .. code-block:: python